-We have long-standing permission from our local authority to close our road to run a Play Street.
-We’ve been running them – roughly monthly – since September of last year, then stopped due to coronavirus.
+We have long-standing permission from our local authority to close our road to run a play street.
+We’ve been running them – roughly monthly – since September 2019, then stopped due to coronavirus.

 Having asked people on the local WhatsApp group, there was support for a session to go ahead.
 I popped leaflets through doors to double-check in case people who might not otherwise say, have any issues